joshuaGmartin/cv-app/README.md

 on:
--add delete/add education
--ed list input
--add/del award (check if need ids in database)
+-add/del award (check if need ids in database) - maybe -->
- -->